Tonga: Geography

-Located in Oceania, Tonga is an archipelago in the South Pacific Ocean, directly south of Samoa and about two-thirds of the way from Hawai'i to New Zealand.
+Located in Oceania, Tonga is an archipelago in the South Pacific Ocean, directly south of Samoa and about two-thirds of the way from Hawaiʻi to New Zealand.
 Its 171 islands, 45 of them inhabited, are divided into three main groups – Vava'u, Ha'apai, and Tongatapu – and cover an 800 km-long north–south line.

 The largest island, Tongatapu, on which the capital city of Nukuʻalofa is located, covers 257 km2.
-Geologically the Tongan islands are of two types: most have a limestone base formed from uplifted coral formations; others consist of limestone overlaying a volcanic base.
+Geologically, the Tongan islands are of two types: most have a limestone base formed from uplifted coral formations; others consist of limestone overlaying a volcanic base.

 Climate

 Tonga has a tropical rainforest climate (Af) with a distinct warm period (December–April), during which the temperatures rise above 32 °C, and a cooler period (May–November), with temperatures rarely rising above 27 °C. The temperature and rainfall range from 23 C and 1700 mm on Tongatapu in the south to 27 C and 2970 mm on the more northerly islands closer to the Equator.

-The average wettest period is around March with on average 263 mm.
+The average wettest period is around March, with on average 263 mm.
 The average daily humidity is 80%.
 The highest temperature recorded in Tonga was 35 C on 11 February 1979 in Vava'u.
 The coldest temperature recorded in Tonga was 8.7 C on 8 September 1994 in Fua'amotu.
 Temperatures of 15 C or lower are usually measured in the dry season and are more frequent in southern Tonga than in the northern islands.
 The tropical cyclone season currently runs from 1 November to 30 April, though tropical cyclones can form and affect Tonga outside of the season.
 According to the WorldRiskReport 2021, Tonga ranks third among the countries with the highest disaster risk worldwide – mainly due to the country's exposure to multiple natural hazards.

 Ecology

 Tonga contains the Tongan tropical moist forests terrestrial ecoregion.

 In Tonga, dating back to Tongan legend, flying bats are considered sacred and are the property of the monarchy.
 Thus, they are protected and cannot be harmed or hunted.
 As a result, flying fox bats have thrived in many of the islands of Tonga.

-The bird life of Tonga includes a total of 73 species, of which two are endemic; the Tongan whistler and the Tongan megapode.
+The bird life of Tonga includes a total of 73 species, of which two are endemic, the Tongan whistler and the Tongan megapode.
 Five species have been introduced by humans, and eight are rare or accidental.
 Seven species are globally threatened.